aureliony/xiangqi-sim/README.md

 ## Run the simulation

-Run the simulation (Pikafish vs. Pikafish) with the command `python -m simulation.chess`
+Run the simulation (Pikafish vs. Pikafish) with the command `python -m simulation.chess`.

-To play as red against Pikafish, run `python -m simulation.chess --humans 1`

-To play against yourself or a friend, run `python -m simulation.chess --humans 2`

-### Other parameters
+### Additional parameters

+`--humans <int>`: No. of humans in the game.
+Specify 0 for self-playing, 1 to play as red against Pikafish, and 2 to play against yourself or a friend.

 `--level <int>`: Indicates the Pikafish difficulty/depth level, from 1 to 20.